Silvio Gazzaniga: Career

+Personal life and death

-The sculptor was married to his wife, Elsa, for more than 60 years.
-She is the great love of his life, together with that of art, and mother to his two children, Gabriella and Giorgio.
-In addition to sport, he is passionate about design, sports cars and aircraft.
-His source of inspiration comes from walking in the mountains and photographing nature which also enables him to re-charge the batteries of his artistic soul.
+He was married to his wife, Elsa, for over 60 years; the couple had two children, Gabriella and Giorgio.
+She was reportedly the love of his life and his partner in art.
+In addition to sports, he was also passionate about design, sports cars, and aircraft.
+He used to get inspiration from walking in the mountains and photographing nature.

+He died on 31 October 2016 in Milan.

 FIFA World Cup Trophy

-Gazzaniga created the world's most sought after football trophy.
+Gazzaniga created the world's most sought-after football trophy.
 The FIFA World Cup Trophy was designed and created in 1971 and since that time he has seen it pass through the hands of many famous football personalities and legends.
-Franz Beckenbauer was the first to proudly present it to the world in 1974; an honour that was followed by Daniel Passarella in 1978, Dino Zoff in 1982, Diego Maradona in 1986, Lothar Matthäus in 1990, Dunga in 1994, Didier Deschamps in 1998, Cafu in 2002, Fabio Cannavaro in 2006, Iker Casillas in 2010, Philipp Lahm in 2014, Hugo Lloris in 2018, and Lionel Messi in 2022.
+Franz Beckenbauer was the first to proudly present it to the world in 1974; an honour that was followed by Daniel Passarella in 1978, Dino Zoff in 1982, Diego Maradona in 1986, Lothar Matthäus in 1990, Dunga in 1994, Didier Deschamps in 1998, Cafu in 2002, Fabio Cannavaro in 2006, Iker Casillas in 2010, Philipp Lahm in 2014, Hugo Lloris in 2018, Lionel Messi in 2022, and Rodri in 2026.

 History

-After Brazil retained the right to keep the Rimet Cup as a result of winning it for the third time at the World Cup Final in Mexico in 1970, FIFA needed to create another trophy.
-On 5 April 1971 at the FIFA headquarters in Zurich, a jury of experts led by the former FIFA President, Sir Stanley Rous, convened to form a special committee who received the authorisation to put out to tender the request for a creator of a new Cup.
+After Brazil retained the right to keep the Jules Rimet Trophy as a result of winning it for the third time at the World Cup Final in Mexico in 1970, FIFA needed to create another trophy.
+On 5 April 1971, at the FIFA headquarters in Zurich, a jury of experts led by the former FIFA President, Sir Stanley Rous, convened to form a special committee that received the authorisation to put out to tender the request for a creator of a new Cup.

-Closeted away in his studio situated in the artists quarter of Milan, near the Brera Academy and Sforzesco Castle, Gazzaniga began work immediately.
-Given the difficulties involved in preparing simple sketches to show the fluidity of the design, he also created a plasticine model and a plaster cast.
+Closeted away in his studio situated in the artists' quarter of Milan, near the Brera Academy and Sforzesco Castle, Gazzaniga began work immediately.
+Given the difficulties of preparing simple sketches to convey the design's fluidity, he also created a plasticine model and a plaster cast.
 The uncertainty involved in creating a design without first having reached a formal agreement also stood him in good stead.
-53 designs were submitted from 25 nations worldwide, but after experiencing the sight, feel, symbolic beauty and photogenic quality of Silvio Gazzaniga's design, FIFA gave their seal of approval.
+53 designs were submitted from 25 nations worldwide, but after experiencing the sight, feel, symbolic beauty, and photogenic quality of Silvio Gazzaniga's design, FIFA gave their seal of approval.
 The Cup was immediately cast in gold and officially adopted by FIFA in January 1972.

 Numbers

 "Cera Persa" (lost wax) was the technique used to cast the Cup, the very same method used thousands of years ago to create some of the most famous metal statues of antiquity.
-It is formed of solid 18 carat gold and even though it is hollow inside, it weighs 6,175 grams.
+It is formed of solid 18-carat gold, even though it is hollow inside, it weighs 6,175 grams.
 It is 36,8 centimetres tall with a base diameter of 13 centimetres.
-The base is composed of two green malachite bands while the inner and underneath sections are inscribed with the names of the teams that have won the World Cup since 1974.
-The contrasting panels are each inscribed with the language of the relative nation.
+The base is composed of two green malachite bands, while the inner and lower sections are inscribed with the names of the teams that have won the World Cup since 1974.
+The contrasting panels are each inscribed with the language of their respective nations.